FalkorDB/docs/design/index.md

 ### GraphBLAS

-To perform all of these operations for sparse matrices, RedisGraph uses [GraphBLAS](http://graphblas.org/) - a standard API similar to BLAS.
+To perform all of these operations for sparse matrices, FalkorDB uses [GraphBLAS](http://graphblas.org/) - a standard API similar to BLAS.
 The current implementation uses the CSC sparse matrix format (compressed sparse columns), although the underlying format is subject to change.

 ## Query language: openCypher